-- Maintain the Transportation Improvement Program (TIP), as necessary; - Complete annual Unified Planning Work Program (UPWP) process; - Update regional performance measure targets, as necessary; - Administer Grants and other funding; - Execute project agreements, along with related certifications and assurances; and, - Complete invoicing, monthly billing, and progress reports.
+- Complete annual Unified Planning Work Program (UPWP) process; - Administer Grants and other funding; - Execute project agreements, along with related certifications and assurances; and, - Complete invoicing, monthly billing, and progress reports.

 B) Staffing Committees

 TJPDC staff is responsible for staffing the MPO Policy Board and Committees.
 These efforts include preparation of agendas, minutes, and other materials for the committees listed below.
 The MPO continues to urge localities to appoint committee representatives from minority and low-income communities.